firedrakeproject/firedrake/doc/sphinx/source/mpi.rst

 * **Non-exec halo**: Off-processor entities which are not processed, but read when computing the exec halo.

-These four sections are contiguous and local :class:`~pyop2.Set` entities must therefore be numbered such that core entities are first, followed by owned, exec halo and non-exec halo in that order.
-A good partitioning maximises the size of the core section and minimises the halo regions.
-We can therefore assume that the vast majority of local :class:`~pyop2.Set` entities are in the core section.
 The following diagram illustrates the four sections for a mesh distributed among two processors:

 .. figure:: images/pyop2_mpi_mesh.svg
   :align: center